-At Oasis Coulsdon it is not just what we achieve that has to be outstanding, but the way that we achieve It too.
-We are a Family and have been very deliberate about how we have created the culture and ethos to underpin everything else that we do.
-The Ethos Director from Oasis, along with our Chaplain, spent a day in the academy interviewing a cross-section of students, staff and parents.
-There were questions and discussion, and activities that students completed with pictures to help them express how they felt and what it was like to be a part of this academy.
-The findings from each group were then analysed to create the whole picture and look for synergy.
+At Oasis Academy Coulsdon it is not just what we achieve that has to be outstanding, but the way that we achieve it too.
+We are a Family and have been very deliberate about how we have created the culture and ethos to underpin everything else we do.
+The Ethos Director from Oasis spent a day in the Academy interviewing a cross-section of students, staff, and parents.
+We are pleased to share their findings.

 They also talked about the strong sense of pastoral care for staff which was personal and genuine.
 The staff described ‘tough love’ as the love of a parent for a child – they are simply treating the students as they treat their own children, caring for them and wanting the very best for them, and discipline is an expression of that care.
-The staff felt a strong sense of belonging to Oasis Coulsdon – and the feeling of family at OAC is a tangible reality for the staff.
+The staff felt a strong sense of belonging to Oasis Academy Coulsdon – and the feeling of family at OAC is a tangible reality for the staff.